hal117/cse15l-lab-reports/lab1.md

 ---
 # Installing VScode
-First, head over to the Visual Studio website [Link](https://code.visualstudio.com/), and download the version that is compatible with your device (macOS, windows, etc).
+First, head over to the Visual Studio [website](https://code.visualstudio.com/), and download the version that is compatible with your device (macOS, windows, etc).

 When it is installed, a window should open up a home page that looks similar to this: